-DIFFERENCES No. of Description of main differences Main differences on which Main justification SUBMISSIONS diff. level: MAIN AREAS Issues: Int.
+DIFFERENCES SUBMISSIONS Description of main differences Main differences on which level: Main justification MAIN AREAS Issues: Int.
 Nat.gov.
 Nat. priv.
-Soil and water 13 Conservation = = + Principle of Ecology

-\ as soil and water conservation has not been regulated until now on EU level the submissions have not been referenced to articles of the Regulation (EEC) 2092/91.
+Soil and water 13 Conservation = = + Principle of Ecology as soil and water conservation has not been regulated until now on EU level the submissions have not been referenced to articles of the Regulation (EEC) 2092/91.